-Site Reference Site Address/Name Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/03 Loxley Close 10 (s) Site dismissed in 2008/09 (L4L03) due to location within the floodplain.
-Indicated mitigation measures considered suitable/ appropriate (G) LOQ information identifies floodplain mitigation measures and immediate availability of site.
-However interest in the site is low at this point in time.
-Therefore yrs 6-10 2010/05 Clifton Close 6 (s) Site identified as surplus under the Disposal of Assets programme (G) LOQ information indicates no constraints and immediate deliverability.
-Therefore yrs 0-5

-Site Reference Site Address/Name Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/07 Prospect Hill 61 (S) (B) LOQ information indicates availability of site within 12 months and identifies no constraints to deliverability.
+Site Reference Site Details Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/03 Loxley Close 0.31ha 10 (s) 32 dph Site dismissed in 2008/09 (L4L03) due to location within the floodplain.
+Indicated mitigation measures considered suitable/ appropriate (B) LOQ information identifies floodplain mitigation measures and immediate availability of site.
+Therefore yrs 0-5 2010/05 Clifton Close 0.15 ha 6 (s) 40 dph Site identified as surplus under the Disposal of Assets programme (G) LOQ information indicates no constraints and immediate deliverability.
+Therefore yrs 0-5 2010/07 Prospect Hill 1.43ha (gross) 1.22ha (net) 71 (s) 58 dph (B) LOQ information indicates availability of site within 12 months and identifies no constraints to deliverability.
 Some minor LOQ info outstanding.
-Therefore yrs 0-5 2010/09 RO Alexandra Hospital 145 (d) (G) LOQ information sketchy as there is no indication of deliverability.
-Therefore consider that the site should be yrs 6-10 2010/10 A435 ADR 360 (d) Site needs specific FRA and mitigation measures and possible Transport Assessment which would delay delivery.
-At this point in time, reliance on this site to meet development needs within this plan period is unclear until detailed study of development potential is undertaken.
-This will inform the 2012 SHLAA update.
+Therefore yrs 0-5 2010/09 RO Alexandra Hospital 7.74ha (gross) 5ha (net) 145 (d) 29 dph (G) LOQ information sketchy as there is no indication of deliverability.
+Therefore consider that the site should be yrs 6-10

+Site Reference Site Details (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/10 A435 ADR 10.25ha (gross) 6.66ha (net) (d) 30 dph Site needs specific FRA and mitigation measures and possible Transport Assessment which would delay delivery.
+At this point in time, reliance on this site to meet development needs within this plan period is unclear whilst a detailed study of development potential is being undertaken.
+This will inform the 2013 SHLAA update.
 (G) Some minor LOQ information missing.
 Some LOQ information received indicates that site deliverable within yrs 1-5.
 However, subsequent meetings with the HCA have revealed that HCA would not support development on the site without Redditch BC and Stratford-on-Avon DC agreement to comprehensively develop up to the A435.
 This makes delivery uncertain given the recent RSS revocation.
-Therefore suggest 10+ yrs

-Site Reference Site Address/Name (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/11 Brockhill ADR 425 (west of railway) (s) (G) Land west of the railway: LOQ indicates no constraints to deliverability.
+Therefore suggest 10+ yrs 2010/11 Brockhill ADR (west of railway) 16.4ha (gross) 10.7ha (net) 425 (s) 40 dph (G) Land west of the railway: LOQ indicates no constraints to deliverability.
 LOQ information indicates that early release of ADR land (Phase1) would enable development to come forward at IN67.
-Therefore yrs 0-5 157 max (east of railway) (s) (G) At this point in time there remains a need for this land for employment development and the need to accommodate the Bordesley Bypass.
-If developers can demonstrate a deliverable alternative route for the Bypass to the north of this site, there would be a potential for some residential development on this land, alongside the Land east of the railway: LOQ considers site deliverable by 2016 and acknowledges Redditch's employment needs that may rely on this site for delivery.
+Therefore yrs 0-5

+Site Reference Site Details (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/11 Brockhill ADR (east of railway) 7ha (gross) 4.6ha (net) 200 (s) 43 dph (G) At this point in time there remains a need for this land for employment development and the need to accommodate the Bordesley Bypass.
+If developers can demonstrate a deliverable alternative route for the Bypass to the north of this site, there would be a potential for some residential development on this land, alongside the employment requirement.
+At present, this land is identified as ADR and its early release for development (in advance of a local plan review) is not necessary to enable IN67 development as is the case Land east of the railway: LOQ considers site deliverable by 2016 and acknowledges Redditch's employment needs that may rely on this site for delivery.
 However there are connectivity issues with land to the west of the railway line which need resolving ahead of development of this site.
-Consider delivery 6-10 yrs
+Consider delivery 0-5 yrs